How To Sleep On A Plane (Economy Class) Stress-Free

 Make use of the seat recline option, but be mindful of who is sitting behind you, and ask them if reclining your seat is ok if they are tall!
 It’s unreasonable to expect the person behind you for the entire flight if their knees are touching your seat.

-Can I sleep on the floor of an airplane?
+Can I sleep on the floor of an aeroplane?

 I have never slept on the floor of an aircraft, but I am confident in saying that it’s categorically not acceptable to sleep on the floor of an aircraft.
 Not only is it extremely unhygienic, but it’s dangerous and unsafe as well.
 A person could kick you, step on you or even worse, trip up and injure themselves.